danielmadu/lara-kv-store/README.md

 $ php artisan vendor:publish --provider="DanielMadu\LaraKvStore\KVStoreServiceProvider"
 ```

-## Dashboard
+## Debug Dashboard

-To access the dashboard that you can visualize all the keys stored you may access via `/kvstore` route.
+To access the debug dashboard that you can visualize all the keys stored you may access via `/kvstore` route.

 ## License